 My name is Samira Hamdani

 I was born in Geneva of a Swiss mother and an Algerian father.
 I have always lived in this cosmopolitan city.
-Curiosity and a thirst for discovery are part of my DNA, which is why I launched the web magazine “Color my Geneva” almost 10 years ago.
+Curiosity and a thirst for discovery are part of my DNA, which is why I launched the web magazine “Color my Geneva” in 2011.
 Having travelled a little, I realised how lucky I was to have grown up in Switzerland, in a country that is so free in terms of human rights and cultural richness.
+I was always pleasantly surprised by the variety of leisure activities on offer in relation to the size of the canton.
 It is this beautiful energy that I wanted to share with the people who live in this city.